blagusd/Algebra---WEB-design/README.md

 # Algebra---WEB-design

-Repo were all my work from Algebras lessons will be stored.
+Repo where all my work from Algebras lessons will be stored.